GRHayL: a modern, infrastructure-agnostic, extensible library for GRMHD simulations

 Over the past decade, gravitational wave (GW) astronomy has experienced rapid growth in scientific output, starting with the first direct detection of GWs~\cite{GW150914} and now encompassing over 200 compact binary coalescence detections~\cite{GW151226, GW170104, GW170608, GW170814, GW170817, GW190412, GW190521, GW190521_analysis, GW190814, GW200105, LIGO_catalog1, LIGO_catalog2, LIGO_catalog3, LIGO_catalog4, LIGO_catalog5}.
-Among these first observations, perhaps the most impactful was GW170817/GRB170817A/AT2017gfo~\cite{GW170817}, the only multi-messenger binary neutron star (BNS) merger detection to date.
-The GW signal was accompanied by observations of gamma rays and months-long emission throughout much of the rest of the electromagnetic (EM) spectrum~\cite{GW170817_GRB, Goldstein_2017, Tanvir_2017}.
-This event is expected to be just the first in GW-anchored multi-messenger astronomy, which combines data from GW signals with data from coincident EM and, for sufficiently nearby sources, possibly neutrino detections to investigate some of the most extreme events in the cosmos.
+Among these first observations, perhaps the most impactful was GW170817/GRB170817A/AT2017gfo~\cite{GW170817}, the only multimessenger binary neutron star (BNS) merger detection to date.
+The GW signal was accompanied by observations of $\gamma$ rays and months-long emission throughout much of the rest of the electromagnetic (EM) spectrum~\cite{GW170817_GRB, Goldstein_2017, Tanvir_2017}.
+This event is expected to be just the first in GW-anchored multimessenger astronomy, which combines data from GW signals with data from coincident EM and, for sufficiently nearby sources, possibly neutrino detections to investigate some of the most extreme events in the cosmos.
 Looking forward, iterative improvements to the Advanced LIGO detectors, as well as future ground-based~\cite{CosmicExplorer1, CosmicExplorer2, punturo2010einstein} and space-based~\cite{LISA_2023, Luo_2016} GW detectors, will collectively provide remarkably improved detection capabilities, triggering neutrino and electromagnetic follow-ups across the spectrum.

-Beyond BNS mergers, multi-messenger observations of black hole-neutron star (BHNS) systems, circumbinary disks, core-collapse supernovae, and other compact-object environments are poised to greatly expand our understanding of high-energy astrophysical systems.
+Beyond BNS mergers, multimessenger observations of black hole--neutron star systems, circumbinary disks, core-collapse supernovae, and other compact-object environments are poised to greatly expand our understanding of high-energy astrophysical systems.
 However, these insights are gained by comparing observations with theoretical models, which in turn will be limited by how faithfully they track the underlying physics.